Thomas-J-A/diet-accountability-app/README.md

 ### Git & GitHub <a name="git-github"></a>

-- Tried to simulate a real-world worflow to facilitate joining a team:
+- Tried to simulate a real-world workflow to facilitate joining a team:

 ```mermaid
 flowchart TD